Supply chain technology is seeing seismic shifts and changing rapidly as new, innovative solution providers leave traditional legacy players behind.

 The Digital Supply Chain Overview video, created and published at Supply Chain Game Changer, is focused on the Digital Supply Chain, or otherwise called Supply Chain 4.0, because of its profound impact in defining the Supply Chain of the Future!

 Last week, the Wall Street Journal reported that in 2017 total spending on logistics in the US rose to a record $1.5 trillion, up 6.2% from the year before.
 What’s more, the costs of warehousing, fulfillment and delivery are expected to keep rising in the upcoming year.
-This is why the biggest players in the market are investing in cutting-edge technology and robotics in their warehouses.
+This is why the biggest players in the market are investing in cutting edge warehouses and technology.

 Here are 4 amazing examples of beautiful warehouse operations in which the latest technologies are helping ecommerce giants handle record volumes of parcels faster and more efficiently than ever before.